 All coursework for a major or minor to be taken abroad must be pre-approved by the department and the dean’s office.
 At least half the major or minor must be done at Georgetown and within the department, regardless of the source of transfer credit.
-JUPS Majors may transfer up to 2 courses for a semester abroad and up to 4 courses for a year abroad.
-Minors may transfer up to 2 courses for either a semester or year abroad.
+JUPS Majors may transfer up to 2 courses for a semester abroad.
+Minors may transfer up to 1 courses for a semester abroad.
 All required core courses must be taken at Georgetown.
 For study abroad approvals, contact Prof. Elham Atashi.
 For more information on how credits transfer back to Georgetown, please see here.

 Students interested in pursuing study abroad options should also consult with the Office of Global Education.

 JUPS-ORIENTED STUDY/VOLUNTEER ABROAD OPTIONS (this list will be amended as new programs are added):

 CIEE Community Public Health -- Khon Kaen University, Khon Kaen, Thailand

 According to the World Health Organization, Thailand has “a long and successful history of health development,” yet it continues to struggle with public health issues such as HIV/AIDS and tuberculosis.
 On CIEE’s Community Public Health program, students examine these issues and more on regional and national levels through classroom instruction, fieldwork, and research with the help of health agencies, and visits to local communities.
 Students also develop their Thai language skills, and explore this youthful, educated hub.
 They have the opportunity to interact and engage with villagers, academic researchers, government officers, and practitioners working to improve public health in Thailand and visit various public health facilities and participate in community research stays.
 Students are able to engage in Thai culture through community stays, translated exchanges, Thai student roommates, and peer tutors.